LalitNarayan824/comment_processing_ml_service/README.md

 #  ML Comment Analysis Service

-A high-performance, CPU-optimized **FastAPI microservice** for analyzing user comments in real-time.
+A **FastAPI microservice** for analyzing user comments in real-time.
 It generates actionable signals such as **intent, sentiment, toxicity, and spam detection**, designed for moderation systems and social platforms.

 ---